 - Office Phone: 519-888-4567 ext.
 30229

-Jon Yard, Associate Professor, joined the Institute for Quantum Computing in September 2016.
-He is jointly appointed with the Department of Combinatorics and Optimization in the Faculty of Mathematics and as an Associate Faculty member with the Perimeter Institute for Theoretical Physics (PI).
+Jon Yard joined the Institute for Quantum Computing in September 2016 as Associate Professor in the Department of Combinatorics and Optimization in the Faculty of Mathematics and as an Associate Faculty member with the Perimeter Institute for Theoretical Physics (PI).